arianneorpilla/jidoujisho/README.md

 # ⚕️ Current state of the project

-Please note that the development of the app switches between changes being implemented and being left alone for daily use.
-Update frequency may depend on the greviousness of any issues that arise.
-Hiatuses provide practical insight on usage and where development should go next.

-* **YouTube playback** is currently broken and under investigation for a fix
-* **Customisation of the user experience** is next on the roadmap, with **broader custom dictionary and language support**
-* Fixes for **slow video loading due to scoped storage** are planned at some point

-# 🛠️ More features are on the way

 **jidoujisho is still in active development.** The full app is available to download here on GitHub and is ready for use. <b><a href="https://play.google.com/store/apps/details?id=com.lrorpilla.jidoujisho">A lite version of the application without YouTube features is now available on the Google Play Store</b></a>.
 Current features planned on the roadmap are listed below, but as of now there is no estimate on any updates.

+Please note that the development of the app switches between changes being implemented and being left alone for daily use.
+Update frequency may depend on the greviousness of any issues that arise. **Hiatuses provide practical insight on usage and where development should go next.**

+### Next Up
+- [ ] **YouTube playback** is currently broken and under investigation for a fix
+- [ ] **User interface, layout, video playback preferences** and Anki output customisation, with **broader custom dictionary and language support**
+- [ ] Fixes for **slow video loading due to scoped storage** are planned at some point

+### Coming Soon
 - [ ] **Morphological analysis of subtitles** for better text selection and **offline dictionary use**
 - [ ] **Use of the AnkiDroid API** instead of share intent to streamline card export
-- [ ] **User interface, layout, video playback preferences** and Anki output customisation
 - [ ] Multiple subtitle tracks at a given time, and **immersion difficulty levels** for oral practice
-- [ ] **Support for more languages,** and more easier ways for contributors to extend language support
 - [ ] Tinker around with releasing the app on **other platforms if possible**

 # 🎞️ A glimpse of jidoujisho in action